 Responsibility

-The toughest lesson of them all, is that it’s no one’s fault for what goes wrong in our life.
-Or for what goes well, for that matter.
-We master Saturn when we take full responsibility for our lives.
-Of course, there are some things that are beyond our control, but these things don’t come with Saturn transits.
+The toughest lesson of all is realizing that it’s no one’s fault when things go wrong in our lives—or when things go well, for that matter.
+We truly master Saturn when we accept full responsibility for ourselves.
+Sure, some things are beyond our control, but those don’t show up with Saturn transits.

 - Uncategorized